 Can Vision AI replace human quality inspectors completely?

-Usually no. The best results often come from combining machine detection with human review on edge cases and escalation decisions.
+Usually no. Better results often come from combining machine detection with human review on edge cases and escalation decisions.

-What is the best first manufacturing use case for Vision AI?
+What is a good first manufacturing use case for Vision AI?

 Usually a narrow, repeatable visual defect with a clear business cost, reliable camera visibility, and a clear operational response workflow.